chili-publish/grafx-documentation/docs/GraFx-Fonts/overview/elements/index.md

 ### Sort Field

-Select the field you want to sort the contents below
+Select the field you want to sort the contents below on

 ### Sorting order

-Select the order or sorting (ascending or descending)
+Select the order of sorting (ascending or descending)

 ### Search field